 - 16.11 Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
 It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - 16.12 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
 Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
 Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
 The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied. - 16.13 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
-Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 Full-time employees shall be scheduled to receive every second weekend off.
-The Employer shall endeavour to schedule shifts so that part-time employees shall have a weekend off every second week. - (a) A full-time employee shall be paid time and one-half (11⁄2) for all hours worked on a second consecutive weekend save and except where: - i) such weekend has been worked by the employee to satisfy specific days off requested by such employee; or - ii) such employee has requested weekend work; or

-- iii) such weekend is worked as a result of an exchange of tours with another employee. - (b) Should part-time employees be regularly scheduled, the following will apply to those regularly scheduled part-time employees:
+Such requests shall not be unreasonably denied. - 16.13 A weekend is defined as being fifty-six (56) hours off during the period following completion of the Friday shift until the commencement of the Monday shift. - 16.14 (a) For full-time employees, the regular schedule shall provide a weekend off every second [2nd] week. - (b) If a full-time employee is required to work a third [3rd] consecutive weekend, they will receive premium payment of time and one-half (11/2) for all hours worked on that weekend, save and except where: - i) such weekend has been worked by an employee to satisfy specific days off requested by such employee; - ii) such employee has requested weekend work; or - iii) such weekend was worked as a result of an exchange with another employee. - iv) schedules shall not be changed unilaterally by the Employer once posted, unless mutually agreed otherwise. - (c) Part-time employees shall be scheduled to receive one (1) weekend off in three (3).
+The Employer shall endeavour to schedule part-time employees every second weekend off.